d3/d3/index.markdown

 albums.
 -->

-### Data Joins
+### Data Keys

-With simple documents, it often suffices to map data elements to nodes by index.
+With static documents, it often suffices to map data elements to nodes by index.
+However, if your data changes you may need to rebind new data to existing nodes.
-For more control, you can provide an optional *join* as the second argument to the `data` operator; the join specifies how nodes are bound to data, by matching string keys.
+In this case you provide a key function to the `data` operator; data is rebound to nodes by matching string keys on the old and new data.
+For example:

-The join implicitly affects the enter and exit selections: the data for which there is no corresponding key in the nodes become the enter selection, and the nodes for which there is no corresponding key in the data become the exit selection.
-The remaining nodes and data that share keys become the default update selection.
-Thus, the join also controls which nodes enter and exit when rebinding data!

-A data join consists of two functions: a function that maps data to a unique string key, and a function that maps nodes to the corresponding key.
-When the key for a datum and a node are equal, the node and the datum are joined.
-For example, to join the data attribute `id` with the node attribute of the same
-name:

 {% highlight js linenos %}
 d3.selectAll("ul")
-    .data(data, {
-      nodeKey: function(n) { return n.getAttribute("id"); },
-      dataKey: function(d) { return d.id; }
+    .data(data, function(d) { return d.id; });
-    });
 {% endhighlight %}

+The key function also determines the enter and exit selections: the new data for which there is no corresponding key in the old data become the enter selection, and the old data for which there is no corresponding key in the new data become the exit selection.
+The remaining data become the default update selection.

 To continue the previous example of a multiple-choice test, here is the skeleton code to update the state of the document to match the array of questions: